AcrosonusMastering/reaper-global-langpacks/README.md

 It helps me see where these packs are being used around the world — and that alone means more than any donation.
 Enjoy the packs! 🌍*
 ________________________________________
+(Click on your language to read the full README in your own language)

 👤 About the Creator
 I’m the founder of Acrosonus Mastering Studio, previously specializing in mastering (pop, rock, country, Bollywood).